-- actions of competitors, including competitors with greater name recognition and financial resources; - our ability to develop products and technologies that keep pace with the continuing changes in technology, evolving industry standards, new product introductions by competitors and changing client preferences and requirements; - our ability to complete, manage and integrate acquisitions; - our ability to collect outstanding accounts and notes receivable in connection with the retained responsibility in Solar EPC: - slower than anticipated adoption of solar LED lighting technology; - our ability to manage expansion effectively; - fluctuation in foreign currency exchange rates; - our reliance on third party manufacturers; - our ability to purchase components for our products at competitive prices; - our reliance on sales agents and third parties with whom we have developed strategic relationships to sell our products; - our reliance on key employees; - our ability to protect our intellectual property rights; - environmental and regulatory compliance; - our reliance on government contracts and subsidies; - problems with product quality or reliability; - downturns in general economic and market conditions; - our ability to maintain adequate liquidity or raise sufficient debt or equity financing when needed; - risk that we may become involved in disputes, litigation or arbitration proceedings; - geopolitical or other global or local events; and - our ability to sell certain products as a result of changes to policy and/or regulation in jurisdictions where we sell products.
+- · actions of competitors, including competitors with greater name recognition and financial resources; - our ability to develop products and technologies that keep pace with the continuing changes in technology, evolving industry standards, new product introductions by competitors and change client preferences and requirements; - · our ability to complete, manage and integrate acquisitions; - our ability to develop products and technologies that keep pace with the continuing changes in technology, evolving industry standards, new product introductions by competitors and change client preferences and requirements; - our ability to collect outstanding accounts and notes receivable in connection with the retained responsibility in Solar EPC: - · slower than anticipated adoption of solar LED lighting technology; - · our ability to manage expansion effectively; - fluctuation in foreign currency exchange rates; - our reliance on third party manufacturers; - our ability to purchase components for our products at competitive prices; - our reliance on sales agents and third parties with whom we have developed strategic relationships to sell our products: - our reliance on key employees; - our ability to protect our intellectual property rights; - · environmental and regulatory compliance; - · our reliance on government contracts and subsidies; - problems with product quality or reliability; - · downturns in general economic and market conditions; - our ability to maintain adequate liquidity or raise sufficient debt or equity financing when needed: - risk that we may become involved in disputes, litigation or arbitration proceedings; - · geopolitical or other global or local events; and - our ability to sell certain products as a result of changes to policy and/or regulation in jurisdictions where we sell products.

 Except as otherwise indicated, forward-looking statements do not reflect the potential impact of any non-recurring or other unusual items or of any dispositions, mergers, acquisitions, other business combinations or other transactions that may be announced or that may occur after the date hereof.
 The financial impact of these transactions and non-recurring and other unusual items can be complex and depends on the facts particular to each of them.
-We, therefore, cannot describe the expected impact in a meaningful way or in the same way the Company presents known risks affecting its business.
+We therefore, cannot describe the expected impact in a meaningful way or in the same way the Company presents known risks affecting its business.